La Boca, Buenos Aires, Argentina

 Violent crime

-Drinks and other foods can be spiked and could put you at risk of robbery or assault.
-Do not leave food or drinks unattended in bars and restaurants and do not accept them from strangers.
+Drinks and food can be spiked and could put you at risk of robbery or assault.
+Do not leave drinks unattended in bars and restaurants and do not accept food or drink from strangers.

 Laws and cultural differences